schrjako/arcady/README.md

 In order to run the game for the first time follow steps bellow:

+0. **Set up ssh keys**: The guide to set up ssh keys is in the subsection below installation subsection.

 1. **Clone the repository**:
     ```bash
     git clone git@github.com:schrjako/arcady.git